PySimpleSQL/pysimplesql/README.md

-# PySimpleSQL User's Manual
+# **pysimplesql** User's Manual

 ## DISCLAIMER:
-While PySimpleSQL works with and was inspired by the excellent PySimpleGUI™ project, it has no affiliation.
+While **pysimplesql** works with and was inspired by the excellent PySimpleGUI™ project, it has no affiliation.

 ## Rapidly build and deploy database applications in Python
-PySimpleSQL binds PySimpleGUI™ to sqlite3 databases for rapid, effortless database application development.
+**pysimplesql** binds PySimpleGUI™ to sqlite3 databases for rapid, effortless database application development.
 Makes a great replacement for MS Access or Libre Office Base!
-Have the full power and language features of Python while having the power and control of managing your own codebase.
-PySimpleSQL not only allows for super simple automatic control (not one single line of SQL needs written to use PySimpleSQL), but also allows for very low level control for situations that warrant it.
+Have the full power and language features of Python while having the power and control of managing your own codebase. **pysimplesql** not only allows for super simple automatic control (not one single line of SQL needs written to use **pysimplesql**), but also allows for very low level control for situations that warrant it.

 ## History
-PySimpleSQL was conceived after having used PySimpleGUI™ to prototype a GUI in Python.
+**pysimplesql** was conceived after having used PySimpleGUI™ to prototype a GUI in Python.
 After some time it became apparent that my approach of prototyping in one language, just to implement it in another wasn't very efficient and didn't make much sense.
 I had taken this approach many times in the past due to the lack of a good RAD (Rapid Application Development) tool when it comes to making database front ends in Python.
 Rather than spending my time porting my prototype over, one time I decided to try my hand at creating such a tool - and this is what I ended up with.
 Now make no mistake - I'm not a good project maintainer, and my goal was never to launch an open source project in the first place!
-The more I used this combination of PySimpleSQL and PySimpleGUI™ for my own database projects, the more I realized how many others would benefit from it.
+The more I used this combination of **pysimplesql** and PySimpleGUI™ for my own database projects, the more I realized how many others would benefit from it.
 With that being said, I will do my best to maintain and improve this tool over time.
 Being new to open source as well as hosting projects like this, I have a lot to learn moving forward.
 Your patience is appreciated.